Thapsamit/mongodbinterviewquestion/README.md

   - all the fields in the query are part of an index, and
   - all the fields returned in the results are in the same index.

+## What is the importance of profiler in MongoDB?
+- MongoDB contains the database profiler that shows the performance characteristics of every operation against the database.
+Through the profiler, we can identify the queries that are slower than they should be and use this data to determine when we require an index.

+## Join
+- can do by $lookup operator to perform join with a collection.

+## Some Commands:-
+- **mongodump** - used to create a mongodb backup
+- **mongorestore** - used to restore the data from backup

+## Aggregation:-
+- $group - used to aggregate the results.

+## Explain Capped Collection?
+- In MongoDB, the Capped collection is a special kind of collection.
+This indicates that in this collection, we can restrict the collection size.
+Syntax of Capped - - - Collection is as follows:
+  - Collection_Name: This field is the collection name that we create as the capped collection.
+  - Capped: Capped is a boolean field; it is true if we create a capped collection.
+By default, its value is false.
+  - auto indexed: It is a boolean flag that we use for auto-indexing.
+If this flag is true, indexes will be created automatically.
+If the flag is false, indexes will not be created automatically.
+  - Size: Size is the parameter that represents the maximum amount of documents in bytes.
+It is the required field in the context of capped collections.
+  - Max: Max is the parameter that represents the highest number of documents that permit the collection.

+## Save vs insert:-
+- save - when having an id specified it replaces the documents with given id with the new document. when not provided id it just do simple insertion.
+- insert - when having an id specified it gives an error as id already exists, while without id it simply do an insertion.

+## Problem with find():-
+- It will keep on searching the entire collections even if the document match has been found.